- Request an Appointment

 In certain cases fibroids can shrink on their own, but this generally happens after menopause due to a decrease in hormone production.
 This can also occur after pregnancy secondary to a decrease in hormone stimulation.

-Treatment for fibroids includes medication, surgery (including hysterectomy), and embolization methods.
-Pelvic floor muscle dysfunction and chronic pelvic pain syndrome can be triggered by uterine fibroids and patients may present these conditions and symptoms.
-Our unique approach to helping control and reduce the pain associated with uterine fibroid pain may be of benefit.
+Treatment for fibroids includes medication, surgery (including hysterectomy or myomectomy), and embolization methods.
+Pelvic floor muscle dysfunction and chronic pelvic pain syndrome can be triggered by uterine fibroids and contribute to fibroid symptoms.
+Our unique approach to helping treat the pelvic floor muscles and nerves and reduce the pain associated with uterine fibroid pain may be of benefit particularly if fibroids are small and you are looking to try a non-surgical approach first.

 With the varying levels of pain, a uterine fibroid can cause this brings a large amount of undue stress and tension to the region.
 Fibroids are often left untreated so patients are suffering from undiagnosed pain.
 This uncertainty of the pain brings additional pain and stress.
 Throughout this time and potential surgery, the body is trying to compensate for all this pain which can bring on other muscular-skeletal conditions like chronic pelvic pain syndrome.